 If you’ve ever wondered what a plotter is, you’re not alone.
 A plotter is a device that carries out tasks along an X and Y axis.
 Whether it’s printing a vector image or cutting vinyl signs, they both coordinate points along an X and Y axis for their functions.

 The term plotter was popularized from the original pen plotters.
-They were used for engineering drawings, topographic maps, and larger charts.
+Early plotters were used for engineering drawings, topographic maps, line drawings, and larger charts.
 The vernacular stuck.
 Now plotter means a machine used for wide format printing or cutting.

-Computer aided design (CAD) replaced hand drawn maps, charts, diagrams, and blueprints.
+Computer aided design (CAD) replaced hand drawn maps, charts, diagrams, and architectural blueprints.
 It also created a demand for printing on larger paper.
-Plotter printers emerged from that demand.
+Output devices such as plotter printers emerged from that demand.

-Modern plotters are capable of excellent print quality and can work with a variety of materials.
+Modern plotters are capable of terrific print quality, high resolution, and can work with a variety of materials.
 Graphic plotters make most of the signage, posters, and displays you see.

 A plotting machine isn’t only for printing.
 You can cut shapes with other plotters.
-Instead of a print head or laser light, a sharp metal cutter is moved along the X and Y axis.
+Instead of a print head or laser light, a sharp blade is moved along the X and Y axis.

 A cutting plotter can be large enough for vinyl posters or small enough for stickers.
 Function rather than size defines them.
 You can work with many different sizes and materials with these plotters.

 What is a Plotter Used For?